It’s embarrassing to admit, but on the morning of Thanksgiving, I was at the grocery store at 6 a.m., buying cheese.

 That’s December for you.

 December is a time for extra lists, and writing “buy cheese” in the calendar and then forgetting why you need cheese and skipping that item on the to-do list is not the best way to achieve success.
 Ahem.
-(How could I have forgotten it was for the Spicy Cheesy Chicken Dip pictured above?
+(How could I have forgotten it was for my Spicy Cheesy Chicken Dip?
 We love that stuff!)

 Making Your List Work for You